 - Adjust Split Tones

 I will look into it with you in all its glorious details below.
 But first, I show you the color image I work on today.
-Next, I demonstrate in a number of steps how I got the end result as shown at the begin (and end) of this post.
+Next, I demonstrate in a number of steps how I got the end result as shown at the beginning (and end) of this post.

 The image shows is the main entrance of the Galleria in Milan, Italy, taken with a Canon DSLR and the Canon TS-E 17mm f/4 L lens with a vertical shift movement.